orris27/computer_science_notes/english/readme.md

 80. odor: order(=> queue) => When I stood in line, the guys in front of my farted and I smelled a bad smell.

-81. delicate: ground + fence + cat => The cats ran into a fence and fell to the ground
+81. delicate: ground + fence + cat => The cats ran into a fence and fell to the ground.
+The leg of the cat is slightly injured.

 82. disruption: flute + eruption => The flute erupts and thus the earth stops spinning, which causes panic.